 Appointments and Between Outpatient Visits

-It is very important for the GUCH patient to attend their regular follow up appointments in order to monitor their condition and pick up any problems at an early stage.
+It is very important for the ACHD patient to attend their regular follow up appointments in order to monitor their condition and pick up any problems at an early stage.
 If you have a mobile phone please register the number with the cardiology reception desk (01603 286259) and a reminder of your appointment will be sent to your phone.
-If an appointment date is inconvenient please contact Dr Freeman’s or Dr Head’s secretary to rearrange, Please see Phone Numbers Page.
+If an appointment date is inconvenient please contact Dr Freeman’s or Dr Stamtelatou’s secretary to rearrange, please see Phone Numbers Page.
 If you have any problems that occur before your next appointment please contact Toni, Beth or Chloe for advice.

 Referral for Heart Operations or Catheter Treatment (“interventions”)